mDialog/smoke/README.md

                            keepAlive: Boolean = true) extends Request

-Using this class along with the tools provided by Akka allows testing of your application's responder function.
+Using this class allows testing of your application's responder function.

-You can test an app by initializing and shutting it down inside a test suite.
+You can test a smoke instance by instanciating it and shutting it down inside a test suite.
 Invoke the application method directly, passing it a TestRequest.

     import org.scalatest.{ FunSpec, BeforeAndAfterAll }